 Other Units at the Rent Supp or RAP project.
 In certain cases, the prepayment of a mortgage on a project with a Rent Supp or RAP contract may trigger the provision of EVs to assisted (in the case of HCV participants) and unassisted project residents.
 Units occupied by such residents may qualify for conversion to PBV under RAD.
 These units are eligible to include in the PBV conversion only if the prepayment meets all conditions of PIH Notice 2001-41, Section 8 Tenant Based Assistance (Enhanced and Regular Housing Choice Vouchers) for Housing Conversion Actions – Policy and Processing Guidance, and if the following conditions are met:

-The project falls within the definition of “eligible low-income housing” set out in section 229 of the Low Income Housing Preservation and Resident Homeownership Act (LIHPRHA), and discussed below, which means that the prepayment triggers provision of EVs to eligible families residing in the unassisted units at the project.
+The project falls within the definition of “eligible low-income housing” set out in section 229 of the Low Income Housing Preservation and Resident Homeownership Act (LIHPRHA), or is treated as such under Section 201(p) of the Housing and Community Development Amendments of 1978 as discussed below, which means that the prepayment or other transaction triggers provision of EVs to eligible families residing in the unassisted units at the project.
 This includes units that are not assisted by a Section 8 HAP contract, or a Rent Supp or RAP contract.
-To be included as eligible units in the RAD conversion, the EVs must be provided or already have been provided in the context of a qualifying preservation-eligible mortgage prepayment.
+To be included as eligible units in the RAD conversion, the EVs must be provided or already have been provided in the context of a qualifying preservation-eligible prepayment.

-Qualifying preservation-eligible prepayments in eligible low-income housing, for the purposes of Rent Supp and RAP properties, include only the following cases:
+Qualifying preservation-eligible transactions in eligible low-income housing, for the purposes of Rent Supp and RAP properties, include only the following cases:

 Prepayment of an underlying FHA-insured mortgage at a RAP project;